Rebecca Calisi: Mexican Boulder Spiny Lizards

 During her Masters, Calisi published several first-author papers exploring the physiology of the female Mexican boulder spiny lizard (Sceloporus pyrocephalus).
 A striking observation is that the female lizards have much brighter and more intense coloration than the males.
 Calisi sought to understand the endocrine mechanisms regulating coloration and found that higher cortisol levels were associated with less outstanding coloration and higher testosterone and estradiol were associated with more conspicuous coloration.
-Calisi reported these findings in her Masters thesis titled “Proximate And Ultimate Mechanisms Associated With Female Secondary Coloration In The Mexican Boulder Spiny Lizard, (Sceloporus pyrocephalus)” and proposed that color is an honesty signal of reproductive status in females and that these findings should modify our concept of sexual selection to be more inclusive to female coloration and behavior.
+She reported these findings in her Masters thesis, "Proximate And Ultimate Mechanisms Associated With Female Secondary Coloration In The Mexican Boulder Spiny Lizard (Sceloporus pyrocephalus)", and proposed that color is an honesty signal of reproductive status in females and that these findings should modify our concept of sexual selection to be more inclusive to female coloration and behavior.

 Interaction between stress and reproduction in avian models

-Still unsure what type of career she was looking for, Calisi decided to pursue graduate studies at the University of California, Berkeley within the Department of Integrative Biology.
-Calisi was still driven to understand the biological underpinning of parental care behavior, and felt that the best possible organism to study this in was birds so Calisi joined the lab of Dr. George Bently.
+Calisi decided to pursue graduate studies at the University of California, Berkeley within the Department of Integrative Biology.
+She was still driven to understand the biological underpinning of parental care behavior, and felt that the best possible organism to study this in was birds so she joined the lab of Dr. George Bently.
 Under Bently's mentorship, Calisi first explored how stress modulates the reproductive axis via interactions with the hypothalamic gonadotropin-inhibitory hormone (GnIH) system.
 Since GnIH is known to down-regulate sexual behavior in birds, this was an important aspect of the reproductive system to probe due to its regulatory function.
 They found that stress, specifically in the spring, leads to increased activity of the paraventricular nucleus (PVN) as well as increased expression of GnIH cells suggesting that the impact of stress on the PVN and the GnIH system is dependent on the phase of the reproductive cycle.
 For her thesis work, Calisi showed the effects of both stress and the social environment on GnIH and she found that stress hormone receptors are expressed on GnIH cells which highlights a direct mechanism by which stress can regulate reproductive behavior in birds.

 After finishing her graduate studies in 2010, Calisi conducted postdoctoral studies under the mentorship of Dr. John Wingfield, at UC Davis and Dr. Timothy Q. Gentner at UC San Diego.
-Calisi studied how hormonal fluctuations in adulthood affect learning.
+She studied how hormonal fluctuations in adulthood affect learning.
 Calisi and her colleagues found that circulating estradiol (E2) levels in combination with changes in the photoperiod affect learning in different ways.
 Birds given high doses of E2 exhibited better accuracy in auditory tasks when photostimulated but worse accuracy when photosensitive.
 Funded by the National Science Foundation and well as the University of California President's Postdoctoral Fellowship, Calisi continued to explore how neuroendocrine and molecular factors influence reproductive and sexual behaviors in birds as a postdoctoral researcher under the mentorship of Dr. Erica Bree Rosenblum and Dr. Lance Kriegsfeld from 2013 until 2014.